 What to Serve with Meatloaf

-When making any meatloaf, there isn’t a more classic side dish than mash potatoes.
-I don’t think any meatloaf dinner is complete without them.
+When making any meatloaf, there isn't a more classic side dish than mash potatoes.
+I don't think any meatloaf dinner is complete without them.
 Mashed potatoes can be prepared on the stove top while the meatloaf bakes in the oven.
-Roasted Lemon Parmesan Green Beans would be a great vegetable to serve.
-The recipe is easily modified to make in a skillet or simply cook in the oven with the meatloaf.
+Choose any of the following vegetables to round out the meal:

 - 2 lbs ground Venison (blended with fat)